lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/emits.md

       client.emit "Here's some %xggreen%xn text.%RAnd a separate line."
     end

-The last emit shows how you can use [Formatting Codes](/tutorials/code/formatting) in an emit.
+The last emit shows how you can use [Formatting Codes](/tutorials/code/formatting) in an emit, including ansi and linebreaks.

 > <i class="fa fa-info-circle"></i> **Tip:** It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
 This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages.